ddauber/r4np_book/00_outline.md

 -   Functions ✅

--   R packages
+-   R packages ✅

-    -   Using RStudio
+    -   Using RStudio ✅

-    -   Using functions
+    -   Using functions ✅

--   Tidyverse and the tidy workflows

--   Coding etiquette
+-   Coding etiquette ✅

 # 6. Starting your R project